History of Millet

 Millet is divided into tropical and temperate varieties.
 The main tropical varieties are Eleusine and Pennisetum.
 The main temperate varieties are Panicum, Setaria, and Echinochloa.
 The most important cultivated food crop species of millet are foxtail Setaria italica, pearl or cattail Pennisetum glaucum, proso Panicum miliaceum, Japanese or barnyard Echinochola crusgalli, finger Eleusine coracana, browntop Panicum ramosum, koda or ditch Paspalum scrobiculatum, and teff Eragrostis tef.
 Archaeologists say that foxtail millet is so old that no wild plant of the species is known to exist today.

-Organically grown on North Dakota family farms EDEN Organic Millet is a versatile, gluten free, Heart Healthy* whole grain.
+Organically grown on Colorado and Nebraska family farms Eden Organic Millet is a versatile, gluten free, Heart Healthy* whole grain.
 Mildly sweet, light and fluffy, it cooks in 30 minutes.
-Use EDEN Millet as a main dish, in soups and stews, to make grain burgers, croquettes, stuffing, millet mash potatoes (see this web site's recipe section), and with any other grain.
+Use Eden Millet as a main dish, in soups and stews, to make grain burgers, croquettes, stuffing, millet mash potatoes (see this web site's recipe section), and with any other grain.
 Add cooked millet to pancake and waffle batter for great results.

 * Diets rich in whole grain foods and other plant foods and low in total fat, saturated fat, and cholesterol may reduce the risk of heart disease and some cancers.